Visiting Doolin is never an adventure on its own. It always follows by a trip to the Cliffs of Moher.

 Aille River Hostel and Camping

 Nestled in the center of the village, the Aille River Hostel looks like a perfect place to experience the renowned Irish hospitality.
-Furthermore, this 300-year-old cottage promises an immersion in Irish culture during a stopover or an extended stay.
+Furthermore, this 300-year-old cottage promises an immersion in Irish culture during a short visit or an extended stay.
 The Aille River Hostel accommodates its visitors with private rooms for couples and families, as well as dorm rooms for single travelers.

 Sea View House Doolin

 What is one thing you admire most when visiting Doolin?
 Certainly, a location that allows you to walk to most of the places in the village, including the Cliffs of Moher.
-In that case, Sea View House with its Bed and Breakfast, luxurious lodges, and award-winning food is your place to call home away from home during your trip to Doolin.
+In that case, Sea View House with its Bed and Breakfast, luxurious lodges, and award-winning food is your place to call home away from home during the trip to Doolin.

 Ballinalacken Castle Country House Hotel